So you want to be a web analytics consultant? Who wouldn’t? Web analytics consultants are the party animals of data analysis!

 You’re going to receive all types requests, which have you doing many different kinds of work.
 Working in so many different areas will prove to be very inefficient.

 As an independent consultant inefficiency can stop you from achieving your revenue goals.

 To make yourself more efficient, I recommend you choose two types of niches.

 The first type of niche is client based niche.
-Think about the profile of the ideal client you want to work with.
+Think about the profile of your ideal client.
 What industry are they in?
-What type or properties do they have?
-And, What kind of business model do they use?
+What properties do they have in common?
+And, what kind of business model do they use?